jsohlendorff/continuous_time_LTMLE/article.typ

 As in the simulation study, we omitted the censoring martingale term, yielding conservative confidence intervals.

-Detailed figures are provided in ? and ??.
+Detailed figures are provided in Figure @fig:riskplot_empa.
 For comparison, we also applied the Cheap Subsampling confidence interval (@ohlendorff2025cheapsubsamplingbootstrapconfidence) to see how robust the confidence intervals provided by our procedure are.
 The method was considered since bootstrapping the data is computationally expensive.